thewrightbrandon/All_The_Feels_CRA/README.md

    - Decided to add a third party api to render some jokes on the 'Home' page.
    - Decided to create a comment section
    - Decided to have fun with CSS.....wanting to add fun hidden gems around the app. (happy plant must be added)

+5. May 29 2021
+    - Had another scrum meeting where we discussed what all we have done and what we have left to do.
+Realized we've reached several stretch goals and to focus on styling after making sure we deploy properly to Heroku.
+    - Tidied up some code just semantically.
+    - Still discussing more hidden gems around the app just for a laugh or two.
+    ------WE LOVE STICKERS ON TRELLO------